sugarfig/p5-lab-1/README.md

 - Create at least one more type of shape by going to the "Shapes" section of the reference [here](https://p5js.org/reference/).

 3. 🎨 [03_colors](./03_colors/sketch.js)
+- Change the three colors of the three ellipses.
+Currently the colors are in "RGB" mode; each input can be in between 0 and 250.
 - Add a fourth number in between 0 and 255 to the `fill()` function.
 What happens?
 This fourth argument is called the alpha.

 ```